 Why Notre Dame?

-With over 12,000 students enrolled in 8 different colleges and schools, we offer a diverse group of candidates for all of your recruiting needs.
+With over 12,000 students enrolled in 8 different colleges and schools, ND has talent to meet all of your needs.

 Notre Dame is a leading American research university that offers undergraduate, professional, and graduate students a chance to pursue their academic endeavors in a unique scholarly community.
 Enriched by Catholic intellectual and cultural traditions, it is a place that throughout its history has sought to bring knowledge into service of justice.